celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 ## After Block Production Begins

-cLabs will update this section closer to April 6.
-Once the block production starts, core contracts and the `ReleaseGold` contract will be deployed so you will be able to experience this process before Mainnet.
+This will be updated in the coming days with additional instructions.
+Once block production starts, core contracts and  `ReleaseGold` contracts will be deployed, and the community will step through a series of Governance Proposals in a process similar to deployment of the Celo Mainnet.

 ## Deployment Tips